philippkeller/blog-random-howtos/source/_drafts/Scan-with-raspberry-pi-convert-with-aws-to-searchable-PDF.md

 ![](/images/locked.jpg)

-- **S3**: Create a bucket, e.g. `scanner-upload` (be sure to choose a region close to you.
+- **S3**: Create two buckets: A temporary upload bucket e.g. `temporary-upload` and a bucket where the OCRed documents will be stored stored e.g. `ocr-documents`  (be sure to choose a region close to you.
 Upload speed is a lot faster for closer regions).
-Note the ARN of the bucket.
+Note the ARN of both buckets.
-- **IAM**: create a policy `scanner-upload`, swith into JSON editor and paste this (replace the arn):
+- **IAM**: create a policy `ReadWriteOCR`, switch into JSON editor and paste this (replace the arns):

 ```json
 {